5 Lessons From Founding Tech Groups + Memoir

 Another method I came up with to replace the previous method was as follows: set the default power value 0; set the minimum power value to send message as 3 to react as 0.
 Set the value of all trusted members to 5.
 Non trusted members to 4.
 I used client server API for this as I didn't have home server.
 Changing the value of individual members was required because without that, the members value would be whatever the defualt value variable is.
 After it was done, all new members were able to react(send m.reaction event), but they couldn't send message, until they were assigned power value of higher than 3.

-Around a month later, he met another moderator of X group in an anime chatroom who not only unbanned him but also spilled the beans.
-Hearing that, he also doxed my personal information to him.
-I’m not sure till what extent he did in DMs, but as I saw chat logs of anime group, he surely did enough.
-I had created an alt afterwards but still some users, including the members of my group, were aware of it, but not the reason of such.
+around a month later, ec met another moderator of x group in a hate group(hg) who not only unbanned him but also spilled the beans. hearing that, he also doxed my personal information to him. i’m not sure till what extent he did in dms, but as i saw chat logs of HG, he surely did enough. i had created an alt afterwards but still some users, including the members of my Fanclub, were aware of it, but not the reason of such. around just 20 days later, ec was banned from hg for not fitting their racial criteria, which he cried about to me, but he was on ignore list.

 So after 3 months of that dox event, I started sharing my thoughts of leaving the group and appointed two more moderators.
 They were really sad and some of them left immediately after I left, one of my close friend deleted his account too.